Tuesday, November 22, 2011

 Brown meat and spice as desired.
 Place in large casserole dish.
 Cover with tater tots.
 Mix soup and milk together.
 Pour over top.
 Bake at 350 for 1 Hour.
 Makes 1 9X13 casserole.

 Currently this recipe feeds our family of 9, but we have some littles.
 I would double it with several hungry teens.
 Make 2 pans.
 We usually steam a large pot of broccoli as a side.
-This recipe is from the Duggar Family who have 18 children.
+Or we warm up some corn and peas.
+Enjoy!

 Mac N Beef